DevangMittal/Chat-app/README.md

 npm install

 ```
-We are almost done, Now just start the development server.
+We are almost done, Now start the development server.

 For Frontend.
 ```shell